-The increase in NOI over Q1 2016 is the result of increased occupancy and operational efficiencies.
+NOI was lower in Q4 compared to 2016, both in occupancy and revenue, the result of a colder winter.
+Even with a slower Q4 we achieved a 6.0% NOI year over year growth in 2017.
 The portable storage business is subject to seasonality as all portable units are non-climate controlled generally resulting in lower results in Q1 and Q4.